Mounjaro Lebanon — MOPH Listings & Verification

 - Use comparisons carefully: tirzepatide versus retatrutide is a status and mechanism comparison, not a treatment recommendation.

-That is the same posture we are using across the GCC and Levant queue: interpret the market first, then route readers into proof.
+That is the same posture across our other GCC and Levant coverage: interpret the market first, then route readers to proof.

 This article combines peer-reviewed tirzepatide and retatrutide trial data with a live SERP pass completed on April 20, 2026 across Lebanon-facing Ministry, medicine-directory, and news pages.
 Market pages are used as visibility signals, not as endorsements.
 Read our editorial policy →